umitdincel/cv/index.md

 - Built SaaS platform for facebook ads management
 - Built a file processor to process small and/or big files which are submitted by customers
 - Worked on client app (React) for some features
-- Built an image processing project which handles over million request to process
+- Built an image processing project which handles over a million requests to process

 `Sep 2015 - Sep 2016`
 __Volt__, Istanbul